cassidyjames/cassidyjames.github.io/_posts/2020-07-12-slimbook-pro-x.md

 In my use of the Slimbook Pro X, it's a _very_ quiet machine.
 The fans stay quiet or entirely off most of the time.
 But there's a catch here: I don't usually use the NVIDIA graphics.

 The Slimbook Pro X packs an NVIDIA GPU, even in its very slim and lightweight package.
-Specifically, it comes with an NVIDIA Geforce MX250 and 2GB GDDR5 memory.
+Specifically, it comes with an NVIDIA Geforce MX250.
 I usually opt for good-enough integrated Intel graphics, but I had mentioned the relative lack of NVIDIA hardware as a way Slimbook could help out—and they delivered here.

 When you kick that NVIDIA card on, the fans seem to spin up _significantly_ more.
 Even when not doing what I would consider GPU-intensive tasks; for example, just browsing the web.
 I guess it's putting that GPU to good use, making scrolling and animations that much smoother, but it's not really a benefit that I notice.
 And the battery hit is also significant.
 So unless I'm specifically testing NVIDIA integration or issues, I keep the laptop in Intel mode where it runs much cooler, and thus quieter.